tlarsendataguy/goalteryx/README.md

 The `UpdateProgress` function notifies downstream tools on the percentage completion of the dataset being sent.
 The value provided should be between 1 and 0, with 1 being 100% completed.

+The `Close` function writes any remaining records to downstream tools and closes the outgoing connections attached to the anchor.
+Calling this function is optional.
+All outgoing anchors and connections are closed automatically by the SDK after the `OnComplete` function finishes.

 [Back to table of contents](#Table-of-contents)

 ## Using Io